-scores and HSGPAs together than models that use HSGPAs alone?
+RQ3: Is there less high school variance in college graduation rates in models that use students' ACT scores and HSGPAs together, than models that use HSGPAs alone?

-We then showed the extent to which information about high schools (school poverty, average ACT scores, average HSGPA) explain high-school-level variation.
+We then show the extent to which information about high schools (school poverty, average ACT scores, average HSGPA) explain high-school level variation.

-Research Question 4: To what extent are high school differences in college graduation rates for students with the same HSGPAs and ACT scores explained by school characteristics?
+RQ4: To what extent are high school differences in college graduation rates for students with the same HSGPAs and ACT scores explained by school characteristics?

-Finally, we replicated the analysis on related outcomes that are relevant to school practitioners preparing students for college-4-year graduation, college enrollment, and college quality (measured with the institutional graduation rate).
+Finally, we replicate the analysis on related outcomes that are relevant to school practitioners preparing students for college-four-year graduation, college enrollment, and college quality (measured with the institutional graduation rate).

-Research Question 5: How large and consistent are the relationships of ACT scores and HSGPAs with enrollment in a 4-year college and with graduation rates after 4 years?
+RQ5: How large and consistent are the relationships of ACT scores and HSGPAs with enrollment in a four-year college and with graduation rates after four years?